damianbas/SpleeterGUI/README.md

 #how to install

-1.go to the release page and download the latest .zip file
+1.go to the release page and download the latest app.publish.zip file

 2.unzip it